lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 ################ Clarification notes from Cat
 Additional metadata for bb_analysis/cleaning

-For converting thermal time to days to budburst, was able to convert heide93 Figure 3 & 4 and karlsson03 Figure 1.
+For converting thermal time to days to budburst, was able to convert karlsson03 Figure 1.

 The degree days equation they used was > 0 degC
 The equation for heide93 is simply… daystobudburst = degree days / force temp
+However, this was not needed because percent bud burst was already converted to days to bud burst.
+Changing thermal time would result in duplicated results.
+See clean_thermaltimetodays.R for more information.

 The degree days equation they used was > 2 degC
 The equation for karlsson03 is…